hydrophobis/Coatl/README.md

 13. Coatl copies itself to any accessible SMB shared folders on the local network.
 14. The script prints a message indicating that it has finished transferring itself to other devices on the network.
 15. Coatl creates a batch file named `StartupConfig.bat` in the Startup folder, providing additional information about the compromise.

+**RHCoatl.bat**
+An actual test for your network, Real Hitchhiker Coatl is much closer to an actual virus without causing any damage, might even stump newer cybersec experts.
+Sure, let's break down these steps into smaller, more detailed actions:

+1. **Finding SMB Shared Folder Name**:
+   - Uses the `net share` command to retrieve information about shared folders on the network.
+   - Parses the output to extract the name of the SMB shared folder.
+   - Stores the shared folder name for later use.

+2. **Checking SMB Shared Folder Existence**:
+   - Verifies if the SMB shared folder exists on the network.
+   - If the folder does not exist, the script terminates further execution.

+3. **Copying `hcoatl.bat` to Network Computers**:
+   - Copies the script file `hcoatl.bat` to the shared folder on every computer in the network.
+   - Ensures that the script is accessible on each machine for execution.

+4. **Executing `hcoatl.bat` on Network Computers**:
+   - Utilizes PsExec, a command-line utility, to run `hcoatl.bat` remotely on each computer in the network.
+   - Initiates the execution of the script across all network machines.

+5. **Checking Administrative Privileges**:
+   - Determines whether the script is running with administrative privileges.
+   - If not, attempts to elevate its privileges to ensure successful execution of administrative commands.

+6. **Adding Outbound FTP Rule**:
+   - Uses the `netsh` command to add a new outbound rule to the Windows Firewall.
+   - Configures the rule to allow FTP traffic (TCP protocol) on port 21 for outbound connections.

+7. **Adding Outbound HTTPS Denial Rule**:
+   - Implements another `netsh` command to add an outbound rule to the Windows Firewall.
+   - Specifies the rule to deny inbound HTTPS traffic (TCP protocol) on port 80, restricting web traffic.

+8. **Moving Script to Downloads Folder**:
+   - Retrieves the path of the user's Downloads folder from the Windows registry.
+   - Moves the script file (`shcoatl.bat`) to the Downloads folder for persistence and execution on system startup.

+9. **Creating `StartupConfig.bat` in Startup Folder**:
+   - Generates a batch script named `StartupConfig.bat` in the user's Startup folder.
+   - Configures this script to execute on system startup to enforce network security settings.

+10. **Generating FTP Script File (`FTP.txt`)**:
+    - Creates a text file named `FTP.txt` to facilitate FTP file transfers.
+    - Populates the file with commands for anonymous FTP login and file upload (`put` command).

+11. **Creating LAN IP Getter Batch Script**:
+    - Constructs a batch script to obtain the IPv4 addresses of devices on the local network.
+    - Utilizes the `ipconfig` command and parsing techniques to extract IP addresses.
+    - Implements a loop to scan IP addresses within a specified range and record the results in a file (`ipaddresses.txt`).